 As if the looming deadline weren’t bad enough, there was another major problem.
 Sega already had the license to develop an Aladdin game on the Genesis, despite the fact that BlueSky’s project had been canceled.
 In order for Virgin to be able to develop its own game, something would have to be worked out with Sega.
 With Disney getting more involved in the development of video games based on its licenses and determined to launch the new philosophy with Aladdin, and with Virgin’s crack team of designers and artists working on a new version of the game, Sega’s role would have to change.

 Alper personally handled negotiations with Sega as well.
-He had a previous relationship with the company in Europe, where Mastertronic had handled Sega’s Master System console and game distribution.
+He had a previous relationship with the company in Europe, where Mastertronic had been responsible for Sega’s Master System console and game distribution.
 By the time Sega acquired Mastertronic in 1991, the company’s principle revenue source was the distribution of Sega hardware and software.
 The close relationship Alper had with Sega made him the ideal person for finding a workable solution that would benefit Sega and allow Virgin to develop Aladdin.

 Alper crafted an agreement that had Sega assume a marketing and distribution role, as well as an equal share with Virgin and Disney.
 At the time, it was the first such deal among major console publishers.
 The first meeting took place in early 1993 at the Disney offices in Los Angeles.
 Steve McBeth, the marketing head for Disney, met Alper, Clarke-Wilson, and Perry.
 They were joined by Sega of America’s Diane Fornasier, Chief Operating Officer Shinobu Toyoda, and Director of Marketing Services Ellen Beth Van Buskirk Knapp.
 Shortly after the meeting began, Walt Disney Studios chairman Jeffrey Katzenberg joined them.
 According to Fornasier, he was not in a very chatty mood and was very curt in his comments.